Located in subregion / area: Vallée de la Marne / Vallée de la Marne Rive Gauche

 - Michel Laval (RC, Facebook page)

 - Claude Michez (RM), a member of Vignerons Indépendants with a bit more than 4 ha of vineyards, mostly in Boursault but also in Mardeuil and Cuis (in the Côte des Blancs).
+The range includes the vintage Champagne Cuvée d’Antan composed of 1/3 each of Chardonnay, Pinot Meunier, and Pinot Noir (refers to the 2009 vintage) which has old-fashioned string closure.
 Also sells Champagnes under the name:

 - de Villepin (RC), has 7 ha of vineyards.
 The property originates from the Ferme de Boursois (which is located in the upper part of the slope between Boursault and Vauciennes), which used to belong to the Duchess d’Uzès, but who sold the property in 1912, i.e., around the same time she sold the Château de Boursault.
 The company address is in Saint-Martin d’Ablois, though.